What is Process Mining?

 Process Mining is a cross between Business Process Management and Data Mining.

 Process Mining will give you an overview of the processes being used in your organization, enabling you to keep the things that work and get rid of everything that doesn’t.

-Your computer may already hold all the data you need, and turning that into business intel is Process Mining.
+Your computer may already hold all the data you need, and turning that into business intelligence is Process Mining.

 That was then; today the fast pace of change has made Process Mining irresistible to businesses hungry for improvement.

 ‘With data mining, we often mean a process of analyzing data from several perspectives and summarizing it into useful information,’ says Marja Rajamäki, Business Development Manager at QPR.com.
 ‘We can then make decisions that affect the success of a company.
 On a general level, we aim to do the same with process mining as with data mining.
 In process mining, we take the data that exists in the information systems of a company and use that to visualize what is actually happening in the company’s processes and how they are executed in real life.
 Almost all IT systems store data and create logs that can be described in process mining terms as "event data".
 This is the basis for process mining and the analyses conducted.’

 ‘Process mining is a family of approaches which look at data from event logs to see what people are doing.
 From looking at the steps someone takes to complete a task, a process can be automatically constructed.’

 Adam goes on to explain that there are three parts to Process Mining...